 As you have seen in this article, there are a lot of things to explore, and deciding where to stay in Vancouver is important.
 Whether you stay in Kitsilano, Coal Harbour, Gastown, West End or Downtown, all those neighborhoods are in good locations.

 The atmosphere of the area, whether you travel for leisure or business, whether you travel with your family or friends, and proximity to the attractions you prefer to visit should probably be the deciding factors.
 Whatever your preference is, you’ll have a great time in Vancouver.

-Check out our other articles about Vancouver:
+Check out our other guides about the best places to stay in Vancouver: